ericoporto/ags-manual-wiki/Settingupthegame.md

 "Replace sprite from file".
 To import a new slot, right-click on the background to the window and choose "Import new sprite".

-The graphic you choose to import must be at the same colour depth as your game (i.e. if you are using hi-colour backgrounds, your sprites must be hi-colour, and vice versa).
-AGS will attempt to convert the image if possible, but if your game is 256-colour then the results of downgrading a hi-colour image can be poor.
+The graphic you choose to import must be at the same color depth as your game (i.e. if you are using hi-color backgrounds, your sprites must be hi-color, and vice versa).
+AGS will attempt to convert the image if possible, but if your game is 256-color then the results of downgrading a hi-color image can be poor.

 Then, the Import Sprite window will appear.
 Here, you need to decide which portion of the image will be imported.
 You do this by